Hundreds gather to honor lives of murdered teenage siblings

 INDIANAPOLIS, Ind. -- Police are still trying to determine what led to the murder of two Indianapolis teenagers, but nearly 48 hours after their deaths, hundreds of friends, family, strangers and community leaders gathered for a prayer vigil to honor their cut short lives.

-Police say 15-year-old Ashlynn and 16-year-old Nicholas Nelson were shot and killed Friday morning, before 7:30 a.m., inside their Postbrook Apartment on Indy’s northeast side.
+Police say 15-year-old Ashlynn and 16-year-old Nicholas Nelson were shot and killed Friday before 7:30 a.m. inside their Postbrook apartment on Indy’s northeast side.

 Hundreds gathered Sunday night with balloons, candles, music, love and prayer in the very same place where these two siblings took their last breath.
 The vigil was to honor their lives and lock arms with those in the community to put an end to gun violence.